SumoLogic/sumologic-kubernetes-collection/docs/v4-migration-doc.md

   - node_filesystem_avail_bytes
   - node_filesystem_size_bytes

+- Drop `k8s.node.name` attribute from metrics

+  The `node` attribute exists and has the same value, so this is superfluous.

 - Truncating full name to 22 characters

   Some Kubernetes objects, for example statefulsets, have a tight (63 characters) limit for their names.
 Because of that, we truncate the